tokee/juxta/README.md

  * wget optional (OpenSeadragon must be downloaded manually if it is not there)

 Developed and tested under Ubuntu 16.04.
 As of 2017-02-03 it worked under OS X, with some glitches in meta-data.

+OpenSeadragon and the mouse-over code has been tested with IE10, Firefox, Chrome & Safari on desktop machines, as well as Safari on iPhone &iPad and whatever build-in browser CyanogenMOD has.

 ## Usage
 1. Create a list of images